thiensean/DeepLearningCV/README.md

 #### Room for improvements

-It might be a good idea to replace the base layer with a pretrained model like mobilenetV3 or VGG16.
+It might be a good idea to replace the base layer with a pretrained model like mobilenetV3 / EfficientNet / VGG16.

 By making use of a pretrained model, it could improve results and reduce overfitting.